WILDFIRE BATTLE CONTINUES IN SOUTH MIAMI-DADE; ONLY 30% OF THE BLAZE IS CONTAINED

 On U.S. 1, vehicles were stacked northbound as far back as MM 99.

-Traffic on the Stretch was eventually reopened around 9 p.m., although the Monroe County Sheriff’s Office advised motorists to avoid traveling if possible due to the smoke.
-Motorists were able to catch a glimpse of the blaze as they moved slowly on the Stretch.
+Traffic on the Stretch was eventually reopened around 9 p.m. on Tuesday evening, although the Monroe County Sheriff’s Office advised motorists to avoid traveling if possible due to the smoke.
+The Stretch was closed for period of time on Wednesday due as crews battle flames.

-Smells of smoke from the blaze in Miami-Dade went as far south as Islamorada.
-In the sky, clouds of smoke could be seen as the sun began to set Tuesday evening.
-Residents and motorists in the Upper Keys experienced some hazy conditions on Wednesday morning.
+Smells of smoke from the blaze in Miami-Dade went as far south as Islamorada on Wednesday and Thursday morning.
+Residents and motorists as far south as Plantation Key in Islamorada experienced some hazy conditions on Thursday morning.

 The National Weather Service in Miami said Wednesday that relative humidity values will be dropping as low as 30% with gusty southwesterly winds.
 With most of South Florida under drought conditions, the weather service said this will lead to critical fire concerns Thursday afternoon.